Crack the Skye: Musical and lyrical themes

 Drummer Brann Dailor described the album as more "focused" than its predecessor, Blood Mountain: "Maybe there was a deeper heart to this record that needed more exploring ...
 We got more involved with feeling the vibe of the record and everything feels more creepy and spaced out and something special is going on."
 During the composition of the record, Brent Hinds listened to In the Court of the Crimson King by King Crimson every day as inspiration, while Dailor and Troy Sanders listened to Pink Floyd's Animals.

+Hinds was recovering from head injuries – brain hemmoraging, a broken nose and two black eyes – that he suffered in an altercation after the 2007 MTV Video Music Awards with System of a Down bassist Shavo Odadjian.
+While recovering, Hinds favored more "laid-back" music because of his vertigo.

 Vocalist/bassist Troy Sanders said in an interview with Stereogum, "Crack the Skye is a departure from everything we've previously recorded in the sense that we kinda strapped on our aeroshells and departed from Earth for a while, and then captained to the ethereal element of the universe and kind of slept on the roof of the world for a while to get a perspective on this record. ...
 Basically we're exploring the ethereal world.
 We're dissecting the dark matter that dominates the universe, in a nutshell."

 When asked in multiple interviews Dailor said the record would tell a story dealing variously with the art aesthetics of Tsarist Russia, astral travel, out of body experiences and Stephen Hawking's theories on wormholes.

 There is a paraplegic and the only way that he can go anywhere is if he astral travels.
 He goes out of his body, into outer space and a bit like Icarus, he goes too close to the sun, burning off the golden umbilical cord that is attached to his solar plexus.
 So he is in outer space and he is lost, he gets sucked into a wormhole, he ends up in the spirit realm and he talks to spirits telling them that he is not really dead.
 So they send him to the Russian cult, they use him in a divination and they find out his problem.
 They decide they are going to help him.
 They put his soul inside Rasputin's body.
 Rasputin goes to usurp the czar and he is murdered.
 The two souls fly out of Rasputin's body through the crack in the sky(e) and Rasputin is the wise man that is trying to lead the child home to his body because his parents have discovered him by now and think that he is dead.
 Rasputin needs to get him back into his body before it's too late.
 But they end up running into the Devil along the way and the Devil tries to steal their souls and bring them down ... there are some obstacles along the way.